 Many causes of vaginal burning require medical treatment, and anyone who has any concerns should see a doctor.

 However, applying an ice pack or cold compress to the affected area can help reduce the sensation.
 Applying petroleum jelly to the skin can also help protect it.
+Ice packs and petroleum jelly are available for purchase online.

 Wearing cotton underwear and avoiding tight-fitting clothes can help reduce irritation in the vaginal area.
 It is also important to avoid products that could irritate the area further, such as perfumed soap, scented toilet paper, and sanitary products with deodorant or a plastic coating.